projectlanguagepredictor/nlp_launch/README.md

 ### Model

-We decided to use accuracy as our evaluation metric and KNN for our Test model since it was the best after training on.
-We were able to accomplish an prediction accuracy of 82% beating our baseline prediction of 80%.
+We decided to use accuracy as our evaluation metric and KNN for our test model since it was the best after training on.
+We were able to accomplish an prediction accuracy of 82% beating our baseline prediction of 81%.

 * Model
-    * KNN with an n_neighbor of 9
+    * KNN with 9 neighbors
     * Evaluation Metric: Accuracy
-    * Baseline .80
+        * **Baseline 80.86**
-    * Fit and score model with Train
+    * Fit and score model with train
-    * Score/model with Validate
+    * Score model with validate
-    * KNN was our best model giving us an accuracy of .82
+    * KNN was our best model:
-    * Score/model with Test gave us an accuracy of .82 as well, matching our validate model.
+        * **Test Accuracy of 82.00**

 ## Data Dictionary